alexqfredrickson/notes/devops/kubernetes.md

 If a `kubelet` daemon creates a pod on some node, and doesn't want `kube-apiserver` (i.e. the Kubernetes control plane) to observe it or manage it, then it is called a *static pod*.
 A better term might be a *protected pod*.

+### Init Containers

+Init containers are specialized containers that run before an app container runs in a Pod.
+They may contain setup scripts or utilities that aren't present in app images.

+### Sidecar Containers

+Sidecar containers are like init containers, but they continue to run after the app container has started.

 ### Pod Lifecycles

 Pods move from `Pending` states, to `Running` states, to `Succeeded` or `Failed` states.